 This juxtaposed representation of the inflated and the deflated globes touches upon the most pressuring issue of today , Global Warming.
 This is one topic that people have elaborate discussions about but somehow, sufficient efforts for the same are never taken.
 It kind of scares me to think that the glass dome showcased by the artist is going to be our only escape & if we could never really experience what fresh air feels like, smells like after a certain period of time!

 2. From your strength, I weave beauty by Shilo Shiv Suleman with The Fearless Collective

 In the soft pink corridors, the elderly woman who's just walked out of the mist, the lines of struggle showing every inch of her pain stands on one side while a woman from the next generation pulls out all of the mist (pain) from her and transforms it into gold.
 This piece is truly empowering in a lot of ways.
 It kind of reminded me of the Japanese technique - Kintsukuroi (the golden mend).
 Also, I think I'm inspired to work around the thought that says 'From your strength, I weave beauty'.

 3. Lavanya by Hendrik

 Lavanya meaning Grace is a portrait of a local woman spotted by the artist.
 Even after all the hardships & struggles that a woman has to go through in her daily life, she maintains a certain grace about her at the end of the day.
 This woman here is an ordinary aged woman with too many lines on her face.
 Sure, her hair must not be in place.
 I don't think she has done her eyebrows either.
-She nothing of the beauty that we think beauty is.
-And I can easily say that she is carrying more grace than we can even look beyond!
+And I can easily say that she is carrying more grace than what meets the eyes!
 Also, I like that it's done in the old school sketch medium.

 5. We love Delhi by Lek & Sowat with Hanif Kureshi